Contact Us •

 Cysts that form within the first six months after LAPEX are almost never endometriosis.
-In fact, in more than 800 patients I have treated with LAPEX, we are aware of fewer than one dozen recurrent ovarian endometriomas.
-The average length of time post-op for patients in this series is almost four years, and 180 patents more than seven years past surgery.
+In fact, in the thousands of patients I have treated via LAPEX, we are aware of fewer than two dozen recurrent ovarian endometriomas.

-As previous articles have noted, adhesions are your body’s natural defense mechanism for dealing with intra-abdominal injury.
-The adhesions form as your body tries to wall off the injured area.
+As previous articles have noted and as mentioned above, adhesions are your body’s natural defense mechanism for dealing with intra-abdominal injury.
+The adhesions form as your body tries to wall off the injured area(s).

 This is basically a very good process.
 However, it concerns us when it affects the function of the ovaries or tubes and interferes with fertility.
-It also becomes a problem when it causes active organs (such as the bladder, uterus, tubes, ovaries, and/or intestine) to become bound together.
+It also becomes a problem when adhesions cause active organs (such as the bladder, uterus, tubes, ovaries and/or intestine) to become bound together.
 This can cause pain because tissue that was designed to float freely within the pelvic is now stuck together.